ENGN2912B-2018/HPC-A/README.md

 3. All other unexpected exceptions, such as the computational resources are exhausted by the program.

 In all of those situations, the program will terminate, and pop up different messages.
 For the file I/O issues, we will prompt the user to check the file path and parameter settings; and for the unexpected exceptions, we will prompt the user to contact us in the [Github Issues Page](https://github.com/ENGN2912B-2018/HPC-A/issues).

+In addition, in the helper program we used behind the scenes to automatically generate data sets, if the user provides an invalid input, they are prompted to try again until an acceptable value is received.

 # Testing and Evaluation

 ## Operating system(s) and software compiler/library version(s) tested